Hilduin II, Count of Arcis-sur-Aube

 Hilduin II (d. after 993), Count of Arcis-sur-Aube, Seigneur de Ramerupt, was the nephew or son of Hilduin I, Count of Montdidier.
 His mother was Hersende, a noble lady who was either Hilduin I's wife or sister or the spouse of Hilduin I's unnamed brother.
 Hilduin II was a member of the House of Montdidier.

 Virtually nothing is known about Hilduin II other than an obscure reference in the Chronicle of Alberic de Trois-Fontaines.
 He reportedly made a pilgrimage to Jerusalem in 992 during a rare time of peace there following the death of conquering general Jawhar al-Siqilli.

+Marriage and Issue

 He apparently married, but the name of his wife is unknown.
 He and his wife had two children: